Yves Rocard

-Bioography
+Biography

 Rocard was born in Vannes.
 After obtaining a double doctorate in mathematics (1927) and physics (1928) he was awarded a professorship in electronic physics at the École normale supérieure in Paris.

-As a member of a Resistance group during the Second World War he flew to the UK in a small plane as part of a dangerous mission and was able to provide British intelligence with invaluable information.
+As a member of a Resistance group during the Second World War he flew to the UK in a small plane as part of a dangerous mission and was able to provide British intelligence with invaluable information about German radar.
 There he met up with Charles de Gaulle who named him Director of Research in the Forces navales françaises libres (the Navy of Free France).
 He became particularly interested in the detection of solar radio emissions by British Radar, which were causing military problems by jamming detection during periods of high emission, and was able to create a new radio navigational beam station.

 As research director, Rocard followed the French troops entering Germany.
 He succeeded in finding German specialists, e.g. in infrared and wireless Pathfinding and engaged them to serve in France.
 With the group of nuclear physicists around Werner Heisenberg and Otto Hahn he did not succeed because Samuel Abraham Goudsmit arrived at Hechingen earlier.
 At Freiburg (then also in the French zone) Rocard protected the solar observatory and founded a French navy-owned ionospheric prediction service with Karl Rawer as scientific director.

 Returning to France after the war, Rocard took up his position as the head of the physics department at the ENS.
 Whilst there, he founded a radio observatory, having obtained two German "Wurzburg" Radar mirrors from the war.

 From 1947 he became a scientific advisor to the French military on the subject of atomic energy, eventually taking over from Frédéric Joliot-Curie after the latter was dismissed for political reasons.
 In 1951, Rocard became the scientific head of the French nuclear arms programme, and he is often known as the father of the French A-Bomb and H-bomb.

 Later in his career, he studied subjects ranging from semiconductors to seismology.
 His professional reputation eventually became tarnished by his increased focus on less conventional subjects such as biomagnetism, dowsing and UFOs.

 He was the father of Michel Rocard, Prime Minister of France between 1988 and 1991.

 On his death in Paris in 1992, Yves Rocard was interred in the Montparnasse Cemetery.